Individual - Significant developmentsLast reviewed - 22 February 2023

 In addition, training or specialisation courses or seminars are exempt from income tax as long as they are essential for the performance and development of the employee's career in the company and they are paid by the employer.

-Mobility and travel expenses are deductible according the applicable labour agreement.
-Should they not be determined by the mentioned agreement, the deduction will be limited to ARS 101,025.94.
+Mobility and travel expenses are deductible according to the applicable labour agreement.
+Should they not be determined by the mentioned agreement, the deduction will be limited to ARS 101,025.94 (FY 2022).
+For FY 2023, this limit is ARS 180,673.28.

 Digitalisation of tax-related procedures